What is the IFP?

 - English language minimum requirement IELTS 6.0 or equivalent

-- Four Courses chosen from six options
+- Four Courses chosen from seven options

 - Eight-weeks professional internship included